Rivian R1T: Storage batteries

 The Rivian R1T was initially offered with three different batteries sized 105 kWh ("Standard"), 135 kWh ("Large"), and 180 kWh ("Max") of energy storage.
+The ("Max") battery pack was later revised to 142kWh usable capacity, and that was the capacity that was delivered.
 Rivian R1T has an estimated range of 230 mi with the smallest battery, 314 mi for the medium battery, and over 400 mi for the largest battery.
 Additional batteries can be mounted in the R1T's bed for improved range.
 Those backup/auxiliary batteries can be charged by another R1T, if no charging infrastructure is available.
+The auxiliary pack and Rivian-to-Rivian charging features have thus far failed to materialize, however.

 The "Large" battery pack consists of 7,776 cells (2170 type) in a nine-module assembly for the 135 kWh battery pack.
 The Li-ion cells are manufactured by Samsung; battery pack is assembled by Rivian in Normal, Illinois.
 A flashlight is available on the driver-side door containing a Li-ion cell identical to the cells used in the main battery, bringing the total cell count in the vehicle to 7,777.

 The "Standard" battery pack will use LiFePO_{4} chemistry, which eliminates the use of nickel and cobalt, reducing costs.
 R1T vehicles with "Standard" batteries are expected to ship in 2023.